23 Films That Changed My Life

 Supersize Me!

-It’s hard to even fathom this for now me but I used to eat a fair amount of fast food.
-In high school I worked at Hardee’s and ate a ton of hamburgers, fries, and milkshakes.
-For about a decade I was pretty into McDonald’s ice cream cones, even trying them in every country I went to.
+I used to eat a fair amount of fast food.
+In high school, I worked at Hardee’s and ate countless hamburgers, fries, and milkshakes.
+For about a decade, I really enjoyed McDonald’s ice cream cones, even trying them in every country I went to.
 But learning about the havoc that these fast food companies wreak on both humanity and the environment has forced me to completely boycott them.
-Even if they were only making a few pennies off my ice-cream cone I realized that I just couldn’t support them any longer.

 Watch the trailer here